carleton-spacehogs/bioinformatics-carleton/pages/protocols/week7.md

 ### 6. Merge FASTA files together
 Now you can merge all of your FASTA files together, and the .groups file will record which sequences came from which file.
 The output here will be a file called merged.fa.
 Again, substitute "file-1.fa" and so on with the names of your 16S rRNA fasta files.

-*Hot tip #3: use the up arrow on your keyboard to call up the last command you typed, and then edit that command instead of retyping all of the filenames again.*
+***Hot tip #3!*** use the up arrow on your keyboard to call up the last command you typed, and then edit that command instead of retyping all of the filenames again.

 ```
 merge.files(input=[file1.fa]-[file2.fa]-[file3.fa], output=merged.fa)